MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 1. Try out the demo with different values.
 The demo now calculates correctly.

 > [!CAUTION]
-> This workflow applies a fix to a *copy* of the code that's sent from the server.
-When debugging your own project, after you've identified the fix, you need to apply that fix to the code that is on the server, such as by editing your local source code and then re-deploying your fixed code to the server.
+> This workflow only applies a fix to a local copy of the code sent from the server.
+When debugging your project, after you identify the fix, you still need to apply that fix to the code on the server, such as by editing your local source code and then re-deploying your fixed code to the server.

 ## Next steps